2015 U.S. Open 9-ball Championship

 The 2015 US Open 9-Ball Championship 2015 was the 40th U.S. Open 9-ball Championship event in the discipline of 9-Ball.
-The event was played between 25–30 October 2015 in the Marriott Chesapeake in Chesapeake, Virginia, USA.
-Kevin Cheng won the event, winning the final 13–6 against Englishman Karl Boyes and became the third Asian player after Efren Reyes (1994) and Alex Pagulayan (2005) to win the US Open.
+The event was played between 25 and 30 October 2015 in the Marriott Chesapeake in Chesapeake, Virginia, USA.
+Cheng Yu-hsuan won the event, winning the final 13–6 against Englishman Karl Boyes and became the third Asian player after Efren Reyes (1994) and Alex Pagulayan (2005) to win the US Open.

 The previous year's winner Shane van Boening finished in 25th place.

 Tournament format

 The tournament was played as a Double-elimination tournament.
 The event was played as winner break, and as a race to 11 for the double elimination event, and race to 13 for the final.

 Ranking

 The following were the 32 best placed players.